 \section{Quantum capacity}

 We consider bipartite quantum communication.
 Alice aims to send qubits over a noisy quantum channel to Bob with high-enough fidelity by encoding and decoding.
 Given the operational meaning of Choi states (cf. Eq.~(\ref{eq:readout})), it only needs to distribute ebits over the two parties.
 With multiple copies of ebits and LOCC, Alice can send any state $\rho$ over to Bob.
-Note this is a special case of general entanglement distribution task has been discussed~\cite{DHW04}, although did not connect with quantum capacity~\footnote{A more precise term would be ``ebit distribution'' as entanglement distribution could refer to general entangled states.
-We shall keep this mind while without introducing more terms.}.
+Note this is a special case of general entanglement distribution task~\cite{DHW04}.
 We closely follow the logic of the book~\cite{Wat18}, wherein more details can be found.